Scale your business with our modular plugins.

 Images often account for most of a webpage’s file size, making them crucial for mobile optimization.

-Large, unoptimized images force mobile users to download unnecessary data, slowing page loads and consuming more bandwidth.
+Large, unoptimized images force mobile users to download unnecessary data, which slows page loads and consumes more bandwidth.
 The key is finding the right balance between visual quality and file size.

 Start by converting images to modern formats like WebP, which provides better compression than JPEG or PNG without sacrificing quality.
 Many WordPress plugins can handle this conversion automatically while maintaining backward compatibility for older browsers.